-Persistent Disks are network-attached persistent storage devices that can be accessed from a virtual machine on Google Compute Engine.
+Zonal Persistent Disks Persistent Disks are network-attached persistent storage devices that can be accessed from a virtual machine on Google Compute Engine.
 The data on each Persistent Disk is spread across multiple physical drives.
 Compute Engine manages data and physical disk allocation for optimal redundancy and performance.

 Persistent disks exist independently of virtual machine instances.
 So even if an instance is deleted, you can detach the Persistent Disk to preserve the data.
 Google increases disk performance automatically with disk size, and lets users resize disks on an ongoing basis.

-Regional Persistent Disks are similar to Zonal Persistent Disks, but they provide continuous data storage and replication between two zones in the same Google Cloud region.
+Regional persistent disks Regional Persistent Disks are similar to Zonal Persistent Disks, but they provide continuous data storage and replication between two zones in the same Google Cloud region.
 Regional Persistent Disks perform synchronous replication between regions, offering very high availability.
 Regional Persistent Disks can also work with regional managed instance groups in Google Compute Engine.

 Cloud Block Storage with NetApp Cloud Volumes ONTAP